What Do Dietitians Do?

 Dietitians and diabetes care

-Patients with diabetes can especially benefit from working with an RDN.
-According to Kathryn Rosenquist, RDN and certified diabetes care and education specialist, Scripps Whittier Diabetes Institute.
+Patients with diabetes can especially benefit from working with an RDN, according to Kathryn Rosenquist, RDN and certified diabetes care and education specialist at Scripps Whittier Diabetes and Nutrition Program.

 RDNs give people the knowledge and motivation they need to make a lifestyle change involving nutrition, exercise and hydration, which can help control their diabetes and, in some cases, even reverse course and send their diabetes into “remission.”